e4s2024/E4S2024/README.md

 ## 📣 Disclaimer

 This is not an official product of Tencent.
-All the copyrights of the demo images and audio are from community users or the generation from stable diffusion.
+All the copyrights of the demo images and audio are from community users.
 Feel free to contact us if you would like remove them.